NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/examples/desktop/hurricaneAssessment.rst

       python "C:/rWHALE/applications/Workflow/R2D_workflow.py" "C:/rWHALE/hurricane_example/rWHALE_config_hu.json" --registry "C:/rWHALE/applications/Workflow/WorkflowApplications.json" --referenceDir "C:/rWHALE/hurricane_example/input_data/" -w "C:/rWHALE/hurricane_example/results"

-This command locates the backend applications in the folder "applications", and the input files in the directory "hurricane_example".
+This command locates the backend applications in the folder "applications" and the input files in the directory "hurricane_example".
 Please ensure that the paths in the command accurately identify the locations of the files in your directory.

 ::